Nabulsi soap: Rise

+Decline

 The soap industry in Nablus began to decline in the mid-20th century, caused in part by natural disasters, especially the 1927 Jericho earthquake, which destroyed much of the Old City of Nablus, and in part by Israeli military occupation.
 Israeli military raids during the Second Intifada destroyed several soap factories in the historic quarter of Nablus.
 Only two factories remain in production in the Old City of Nablus as of 2008; currently, products are sold primarily in Palestine and the Arab countries, with some fair-trade exports to Europe and beyond.
 On the continuing problems both in terms of the soap's manufacture and its export, the General Manager of the factory owned by the Touqan family commented in 2008:

 Before 2000, our factory used to produce 600 tons of soap annually.
 Due to the physical and economic obstacles we face now because of the Israeli occupation – and especially the checkpoints – we produce barely half that amount today.

 According to the United Nations Office for the Coordination of Humanitarian Affairs, the checkpoints and roadblocks set up throughout the West Bank have created problems in the transportation of supplies and material to and from the factories as well as making it difficult for workers to get from their homes to the factories.
 Nabulsi soap is still widely sold in Nablus and the West Bank.
 It is also exported to Jordan, Kuwait, and Arab-Israeli cities such as Nazareth.

+Nabulsi soap remained one of Nablus' leading export products in the mid-2000s; in 2007, the director of the Nablus Chamber of Commerce and Industry told Al Jazeera Arabic that soap accounted for 41.5% of the city's exports in 2005, declining to 36.2% in 2006.
+The director attributed the decrease to damage sustained by soap factories during Israeli military operations and to economic restrictions affecting the Palestinian territories.
+Chamber records also indicated a decline in the number of operating soap factories, from around 30 in late 2004 to approximately 20 in 2005, with annual production ranging between 500 and 1,000 tons.
+Although 25 soap factories were officially registered by the end of 2005, many had reportedly ceased production or substantially reduced output.

+2020s

+A 2020 Business Insider article reported that the Nablus Soap Company, one of the surviving factories, produced 200-500 kilograms of soap daily, compared to 3 tons daily 30 years prior.
+The company told the Wall Street Journal that the situation was worsened by Israeli checkpoints during the Gaza war, which limited freedom of movement.

 As of December 2022, there are at least five al-Masaben (soap factories) in the city of Nablus, and among which, there are only two soap factories operating in the Old City of Nablus by 2008.

 In December 2024, "Tradition of Nabulsi soap making in Palestine" was recognized by UNESCO as an Intangible cultural heritage "in need of urgent safeguarding".